willnatsan/xArm-geo/README.md

 pixi run build_release
 ```

-> **Debug build:** `pixi run build` builds in Debug mode with additional checks.
+> **Debug Build:** `pixi run build` builds in Debug mode with additional checks.
 Use `build_release` when running experiments, as the control loops are timing-sensitive.

 ## Running the Experiments